ajums/hackathon-bayerHealthCare/README.md

 ```
 ### 4. ADD .env

-Add your .env files according to the .env.example file of each service in backend.
+Add your .env files according to the .env.example file